Stars1233/uvm32/README.md

 * As a way to allow development in modern systems programming languages where a compiler for the target may not be available ([rust-hello](apps/rust-hello))
 * As a way to [write once, run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) and avoid maintaining multiple software variants

+## Features

+* Bytecode example apps written in C, Zig, Rust and assembly
+* Non-blocking design, preventing misbehaving bytecode from stalling the host
+* No assumptions about host IO capabilities (no stdio)
+* Simple, opinionated execution model
+* Safe minimally typed FFI
+* Small enough for "if this then that" scripts/plugins, capable enough for [much more](apps/zigdoom)
+* Aims for safety over speed, bad code running in the VM should never be able to crash the host

+Although based on a [fully fledged CPU emulator](https://github.com/cnlohr/mini-rv32ima), uvm32 is intended for executing custom script like logic, not for simulating hardware.

 ## How does it compare to the alternatives?

 Many scripting languages and virtual machines are available for embedding in small systems and they all make tradeoffs in different dimensions.